miku/clinker/README.md

 ```

 Additionally, the clinker tools allows to work with JSON data as input as well.
-By default, if will find the URL in the *url* field (you can override the field
+By default, it will find the URL in the *url* field (you can override the field
 name with the -j flag).

 This way, we can take a document and wrap link check information around it.
 The
-original document will be fully preserved under the *payload* key.
+original document will be preserved under the *payload* key.

 ```json